arpan-das-astrophysics/AMUSEingBlackHole/README.md

 #### Key feautres:

 1. Accretion recipes: Different accretion recipes e.g., constant accretion, **Bondi-hoyle-lyttleton** accretion and **Eddington** accretion

 2. Mass-radii relationship for main sequence stars

 3. Collisions are handled by sticky sphere approximation

 4. Gravitational interactions between the stars are modelled using the N-body code ph4

 5. Gravitational effect of the gas cloud is included via an analytical background potential coupled to the N-body code using the BRIDGE method

+6. All the outputs are saved in Pandas Dataframe